Are you looking for the best laptop for writing? Then you’re in the right place.

 The first thing to look for when it comes to the display is the screen resolution.
 A larger screen resolution will often improve productivity since you can fit more on the screen, thanks to the added pixels.
 A 1920 x 1080 (Full HD) resolution is the standard in the top-rated laptops for writers.

 The recommended brightness depends on the light conditions you work in.
 If you plan to use your laptop outside or in sunlight, make sure it has the right amount of brightness.
 Aim for a 400+ nits brightness if you want to use it outside.

 Color coverage and contrast are not needed when you’re writing, but they can be important when you’re done writing and, for example, watch movies.

 Many of the notebooks on the list are touch screen laptops.
 A touch screen can make the writing experience more convenient, but it’s not a must-have when working on your next novel, book, or article.

 Windows vs. macOS vs. Chrome OS

 You’ll find three operating systems in the best laptops for writers, Windows, macOS, and Chrome OS.

-Windows is the most common and have the most supported applications.
+Windows is the most common OS and has the most supported applications.
 You usually find Windows 10 home as the operating system in a windows laptop.

-MacOS is exclusive to Apple products and is known for its effective and powerful user interface.
-It also some great security features such a FileVault that lets you encrypt data you want to keep safe.
+macOS is exclusive to Apple products and is known for its effective and powerful user interface.
+It also has some great security features, such as FileVault that lets you encrypt data you want to keep safe.

 Chrome OS is usually found in Chromebooks and has the advantage that it can run Android apps, but it can sometimes be harder to find Chrome OS compatible programs.